FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * `catalogue number` (*text*) Identifier for the cell line in the suppliers catalogue.
 E.g. 'ACC 701' for IPEC-J2 from DSMZ.
  * `passage number` (*number*) The number of times the cell line has been re-plated and allowed to grow back to confluency or to some maximum density if using suspension cultures.
+ * `date established` (*date*) date the line was established/re-established
+ * `publication` (*URL*) a publication where the cell line has been fully described including.
+This should include details such as  doubling time and adhesion  preference.

 Optional: